 Emma may not make individual deductions for her mobile phone, as the trips and the Company’s app have not entailed any additional expenses for her.

-In 2015 Emma has regularly driven passengers in her private car for payment.
-Therefore she must declare VAT on the trips, regardless of whether or not she has a licence to drive a taxi.
-The tax rate for passenger transports is 6 percent.
+In 2018, Emma regularly drove passengers in her private car for payment.
+Therefore, she must declare VAT on the trips, regardless of whether or not she has a license to drive a taxi.
+The tax rate for passenger transports is 6 per cent.
 The VAT is included in the price that the customer pays.
 Emma shall therefore put 5,66 percent of 30,000 = SEK 1,698 in the VAT return (box 12).

 Emma cannot deduct the VAT on the purchase price of her car as she does not use the car for passenger transports that are subject to VAT in accordance with the Swedish Taxi Traffic Act (2012:211).

 Emma can deduct the VAT on fuel that she uses for trips that she adds VAT on.
 This is conditional on her corroborating the deduction with a receipt.
 She must calculate the deduction for each fuel receipt for trips that are subject to VAT.
 Emma has a fuel receipt of SEK 500 of which SEK 100 is VAT.
-If the price of fuel is according to the receipt in SEK per litre including VAT and Emma has driven 10 km on the trip that is subject to VAT she may deduct the input VAT of SEK 1.92 for the trip (0.8 litres x SEK 12 x 0.2) in box 48.
+If the price of fuel is according to the receipt in SEK per liter including VAT and Emma has driven 10 km on the trip that is subject to VAT, she may deduct the input VAT of SEK 1.92 for the trip (0.8 liters × SEK 12 × 0.2) in box 48.

 Emma must be registered for VAT and send the VAT return to the Swedish Tax Agency.
 As her turnover is less than SEK 1 million per year, she is required to declare VAT on a yearly basis.

 Emma has purchased a service from a company in another EU country that she must declare output VAT on.
-This means that she is deemed to have conducted EU-trading and must therefore send a VAT return for 2015 by 26 February 2016.
+This means that she is deemed to have conducted EU trading and must therefore send a VAT return for 2018 by 26 February 2019.